The Framework of Trust: Why My Professional Boundaries Protect Your Family

 In many high-conflict dynamics, the roles become asymmetrical.
 We often see one parent acting as the "Poker" (using subtle manipulation or high-conflict tactics) and the other as the "Poked" (reacting emotionally or becoming triggered).

-The Bias Trap: If I spend three hours coaching the "Poked" parent on how to regulate their emotions, but only fifteen minutes with the "Poker," a lawyer or a judge may later view that lopsided time-tracking as evidence of bias.
-In the eyes of the law, unequal time is reframed as "alignment."
+As your PC, I recognize these roles.
+However, I have to manage a very fine line regarding how I spend my time.
+If I spend three hours coaching the "Poked" parent on how to regulate their emotions, but only fifteen minutes with the "Poker," a lawyer or a judge may later view that lopsided time-tracking as evidence of bias.
+In the eyes of the law, unequal time could be reframed as alignment.

-The Standard: To protect my neutrality (and your decisions), I must maintain Structural Neutrality.
+To protect my neutrality (and your decisions), I must maintain "Structural Neutrality".
 If one parent requires significant skill-building to stop being triggered, and the other needs to recognize how their manipulation harms the children, I cannot be the one to provide that deep-dive coaching.

 2. The Requirement for Outside Counselling

-4. "Adjective-Free" and "Review-Ready" Decisions
+3. "Adjective-Free" and "Review-Ready" Decisions

 When I write a formal Determination, I focus strictly on objective facts: dates, times, and specific actions.
-I must strip out subjective words like "toxic" or "stubborn" as PC work does not blame or criticize.
+I strip out subjective words like "toxic" or "stubborn" as PC work does not blame or criticize.

 The Bottom Line